 Knowledge and skills of cardiopulmonary resuscitation (CPR) for victims of all ages, including ventilation devices, automated external defibrillator, and foreign-body airway obstruction.
 This course meets the 2000 Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care at the healthcare provider level.
 Graded on a Pass or No Pass basis only.
-This course may be taken twenty times.

-912X20 BASIC CARDIAC LIFE SUPPORT- .75 UNIT INSTRUCTOR Not Applicable to the Associate
+912 BASIC CARDIAC LIFE SUPPORT- .75 UNIT INSTRUCTOR